welwood08/merlin/config-desc.md

 + **home**: This is the default channel for most things.`!letmein` will only let users into this channel.
 It is also the fallback if the `scans` or `def` channels are not set.
 + **scans**: This channel will receive all scan requests.By default, users in this channel can cancel or update the number of distorters on any request.
 + **def**: By default, any defcalls parsed from email notifications will appear here first.
-+ **share**: The bot will send the URL of any scans it sees to this channel, for sharing.
-This feature is primarily for the public #Scans bot, but can be activated on any merlin.
-If you want to share scans with the #Scans bot, speak to mPulse or Pit.
++ **share**: The bot will expect to receive shared scans via this channel.
+This helps to prevent infinite sharing loops.

 ## [Misc]
 ### acl       : False